 The volume of the training must be at least 50 academic hours and the programme may last up to one year.
 The application for each training grant must be submitted via the online platform of the Unemployment Insurance Fund before the commencement of the training programme.
-The application for each training is submitted separately.

 In order to train employees, employers can choose a training programme that complies with the Adult Education Act or compile a suitable training programme if no such programme is provided on the market.
 The training programme must comply with the Continuing Education Standard and the participants must receive a certificate or attestation at the end of the programme.